Rebel News: Rebel Freedom Fund

-In December 2017 Wells Asset Management announced the Rebel Freedom Fund, allowing investors to fund Levant's film and video projects, offering an expected 4.5% return.
-This attracted news coverage the following February in advance of the fund's ostensible 1 March opening date, generally negative; MoneySense, for example, stated that "This one carries a lot of risk and doesn’t clear the MoneySense bar for appropriate retirement investment risk, whatever the political orientation."
+In December 2017, Wells Asset Management announced the Rebel Freedom Fund, allowing investors to fund Levant's film and video projects, offering an expected 4.5% return.
+This attracted news coverage the following February in advance of the fund's ostensible 1 March opening date, generally negative; MoneySense, for example, stated that "This one carries a lot of risk and doesn't clear the MoneySense bar for appropriate retirement investment risk, whatever the political orientation."
 In June, however, Wells announced that it was shutting down all its funds, and when queried by a reporter from Maclean's, stated that the Rebel Freedom Fund had never launched.

 2019 Canadian federal election

 The writs of election for the 2019 Canadian federal election were issued by Governor General Julie Payette on September 11, 2019, and the 2019 Canadian federal election was held on October 21, 2019.
 The leadership debates were held on 7 October in English and 10 October in French.

 On September 30, 2019, two police forces escorted Rebel Media correspondent David Menzies away from a Scheer campaign announcement.

-In twin lawsuits both filed during the morning of 7 October, Menzies and another journalist at Rebel News and Andrew James Lawton of True North Centre for Public Policy applied for judicial relief related "to identical decisions made by the Leaders' Debates Commission.
-The Commission [had] denied accreditation" for the Leaders’ Debates to the journalists.
+In twin lawsuits (both filed during the morning of 7 October), Menzies and another journalist at Rebel News and Andrew James Lawton of True North Centre for Public Policy applied for judicial relief related "to identical decisions made by the Leaders' Debates Commission.
+The Commission [had] denied accreditation" for the Leaders' Debates to the journalists.
 In a stinging rebuke to the Commission, Justice Russel Zinn found that afternoon that "the Applicants have proven on the balance of probabilities that they will suffer irreparable harm if the requested Order is not granted" and thus Zinn ordered that the journalist-Applicants be accorded the same rights as the legacy media.
 The journalists were allowed equitable access to the media scrum that evening of 7 October after the debate.

+In 2021, the Commissioner of Elections fined Rebel News $3,000 for violating third-party campaign advertising laws.
+The commissioner found that signs made by the organization to promote Levant's book The Libranos, which featured an image of Prime Minister Justin Trudeau and other Liberals parodying The Sopranos ought to have been registered as third-party advertising because they clearly opposed a leader during a campaign.
+Half of the fine was for failing to register and the other half of the fine was for not disclosing the organization behind the signage.
+Rebel News's application for judicial review of the decision was dismissed by the Federal Court in 2023 and by the Federal Court of Appeal in 2025.